 - EBS volumes are AZ specific but snapshots are region specific.

-Amazon Elastic File Service (EFS)
+Amazon Elastic File System (EFS)

 EFS is a fully-managed service that makes it easy to set up and scale file storage in the Amazon Cloud.